-Webnode is a free and easy website builder.
+Webnode is a free and easy website or blog builder.
 Create an account.
-Choose from hundreds of template design options, including personal blogs.
+Choose from hundreds of template design options, including personal blogs (scroll to the bottom menu and select "Make your own website or blog."
 Add many site features: photo galleries, polls, forums, social features, and much more.
 Webnode saves changes as you make them, so information is stored in real time.
 Possible uses are only limited by your imagination!

 This site includes advertising.

 tag(s): blogs (66), communication (135), social networking (69)